Psi (instant messaging client): Mission statement

-The goal of the Psi project is to create a powerful, yet easy-to-use XMPP client that tries to strictly adhere to the XMPP drafts and XMPP XEPs.
+The goal of the Psi project is to create a powerful and easy-to-use XMPP client that tries to strictly adhere to the XMPP drafts and XMPP XEPs.
 This means that in most cases, Psi will not implement a feature unless there is an accepted standard for it in the XMPP community.
-Doing so ensures that Psi will be compatible, stable, and predictable.

 History

 The application was created by Justin Karneges and it began as a side project.
 At various points during its existence Karneges was paid to develop the codebase, during which Psi flourished.
 Typically however, the release cycle of Psi is relatively slow, but the client has always been seen by its fans as a very stable and powerful instant messaging client.
 Karneges left the project in late 2004 to pursue other endeavors.

 In 2002 Michail Pishchagin started hacking Qt code which later became libpsi library.
 Pishchagin joined the team in March 2003 and he is responsible for many large chunks in Psi code.

 In November 2004, maintenance was taken over by Kevin Smith, a long-time contributor to the project.
 In 2009, Smith handed maintenance back to Karneges, who also maintains Iris, the Qt/C++ XMPP library upon which Psi is based.

 Remko Tronçon started writing his custom patches for Psi in 2003, and became an official developer in May 2005.

 In 2009 a Psi fork named Psi+ was started.
 Project purposes are: implementation of new features, writing of patches and plugins for transferring them to upstream.
 As of 2017 all active Psi+ developers have become official Psi developers, and now Psi+ is just a development branch of Psi with rolling release development model.

-Users who wants to receive new features and bug fixes very quickly may use Psi+ on daily basis.
+Users who want to receive new features and bug fixes very quickly may use Psi+ on daily basis.
 Users who do not care about new trends and prefer constancy may choose Psi as it uses classical development model and its releases are quite rare.